oroszgy/awesome-hungarian-nlp/README.md

 - [ELTE Novel Corpus](https://github.com/ELTE-DH/regenykorpusz) is a database of 400 Hungarian novels (with the annotation of structural units and the grammatical features of words in TEI XML format)
 - [ELTE Drama Corpus](https://github.com/ELTE-DH/drama-corpus) is a database of 58 dramas (with the annotation of structural units and the grammatical features of words in TEI XML format)
 - [HumSum-1](https://huggingface.co/datasets/SZTAKI-HLT/HunSum-1) is a dataset containing over 1.1M unique news articles with lead and other metadata
-- [HAPP](https://github.com/nytud/HAPP) is the Hungarian translation of the [Definite Pronoun Resolution Dataset](https://www.hlt.utdallas.edu/~vince/data/emnlp12/).
+- [HAPP](https://github.com/nytud/HAPP) is the Hungarian translation of the Definite Pronoun Resolution Dataset

 #### Parallel corpora